 - Littering: we don’t mean if a Gu wrapper accidentally falls out of your pocket.
 We mean flagrant littering, knowingly discarding of garbage on the trails.

 - Damaging environmentally sensitive plants by going off-course, handling of any animals you might encounter during your race.
 The race takes place entirely on the double-track sugar sand roads and there should be no reason to go wandering off into the bushes.
 We will have porta-pottys at the start/finish line, so you’ll have sufficient access to toilets during your race.

 Our volunteers are quite simply the best, and we love them wholeheartedly.
 These folks are the backbone of our races, some of which will be sacrificing time with their families, or missing work to come and stand in the heat, getting bit repeatedly by horseflies to help you finish your race.
 They are to be treated like the rock stars they are.
 Our volunteers are fellow ultrarunners, race directors, and generally positive, high-energy, fun-loving people who want to help you achieve your goals.
 We don’t condone or accept disrespectful behavior toward them.

 As this race is brought to you by the same folks who brought you the Sand Spur, you can expect the same level of goodies and bling, including amazing finishers medals, shirts, stickers, and other goodies!
 You'll also be escorted to and from the race site to a nearby public parking area in an air conditioned van.
 We'll also have custom top finishers awards for the top male and female winners.
 Aid stations will be stocked with plenty of ice, water, liquid fuel, chilled fruit, and other goodies!
-The race will be professionally and accurately timed, and results will be posted to Ultrasignup shortly after the race.
+The race will be professionally and accurately timed by our friends Justin and Jill at Trailhead Ultras and results will be posted to Ultrasignup immediately after the race!